machine learning

 Photo by Pixabay on Pexels.com

-But, people are creatures of habit.
-If you can identify and understand those habits, and place them within the context of a specific environment that includes interactions with others, you may be able to identify patterns within the patterns.
+But people are creatures of habit.
+If you can identify and understand those habits and place them within the context of a specific environment that includes interactions with others, you may be able to identify patterns within the patterns.
 Those themes can be much better indicators of what may or may not happen than the data itself.
-They not only become better predictors of things to come but can also help identify more effective strategies and tactics to achieve your goals.
+They become better predictors of things to come and can help identify more effective strategies and tactics to achieve your goals.

 This approach requires that a person view an event (desired or historical) from various perspectives to help understand: